kuiyajei/kuiyajei-profile/content/laravel/structure.md

   * ***also:*** From the way it looks, it migrates EVERYTHING inside the migrations folder - at least initially (this is just an assumption)
 * **Seeding** - database/seeders
 * **Themes** - setup's long, click [(here)]({{< ref "laravel/themes.md" >}} "(link)") when you're ready | <a href="https://youtu.be/MYyJ4PuL4pY?t=4318" target="_blank">[video link]</a>

+<div id="note"></div>

+## Something to note when you're *"migrating"* from another framework to this new shithole :)
+* Columns in a table are declared in the migrations
+* Tables/Entities are migrated when you EXPLICITLY type in `make:migration create_NAME-OF-YOUR-MODELs_table`, yes, plural
+  * OR when you're just creating a new model `make:model NameOfModel -m` // I think -m means migration
+  * TRY this out as well `make:model -mrc EntitysName` <- the model will become singular but plural when migrated
+    * it *should* make a controller with resource functions in it + a model
+    * <a href="https://youtu.be/2bz5eleBj98?t=3600" target="_blank">[video link]</a>